 To the left of the team picture is list of team names and hometowns.
+The names and hometowns are as you requested on the first day.
+Check everything for typos.

 Edit the list so that your team member's names appear exactly as they wish.
-If you are from another country, instead of "City, State" use "City, Country".